For many visitors, Victoria Falls international airport is the gateway to Zimbabwe.

-The town of Victoria Falls is a great place to start a Zimbabwe holiday, as not only can you see the famous waterfalls, but there are also loads of exciting adventures on offer in the town and its surrounding area.
+The town of Victoria Falls is a great place to start a Zimbabwe holiday.
+Not only can you see the famous waterfalls, but there are also loads of exciting adventures in the town and its surrounding area.

 To the east of Hwange and straddling the Zambian border, Lake Kariba is a popular destination for a relaxing few days onboard one of the many houseboats that ply the lake’s calm waters.

 Microflights over Victoria Falls

-Hwange National Park is one of Africa’s prime safari destinations, with abundant wildlife – more than 100 species of mammals, including massive herds of elephants, both black and white rhino, lots of lion and buffalo and rarer species such as sable and roan antelope.
+Hwange National Park is one of Africa’s prime safari destinations, with abundant wildlife – more than 100 species of mammals, including massive herds of elephants, Black and White rhinos, lots of lions and buffalo, and rarer species such as sable and roan antelope.

-You can explore the park by 4x4 or experience this magical wilderness by doing a canoe safari, paddling along the Zambezi River and camping out under the stars on islands.
+You can explore the park by 4×4 or experience this magical wilderness by doing a canoe safari, paddling along the Zambezi River, and camping out under the stars on islands.
 It’s also a top destination for walking safaris, with some of the best guides in Africa.

-- For the best wildlife viewing in northern Zimbabwe’s parks, you should visit during the dry winter months of June to October, when vegetation is thinner and animals gather around water sources, making them very easy to spot.
+- For the best wildlife viewing in northern Zimbabwe’s parks, you should visit during the dry winter months of June to October, when vegetation is thinner, and animals gather around water sources, making them very easy to spot.
 During this popular travel period, camps in Mana Pools get booked up far in advance, so be sure to plan your lodging several months before.

 - Most roads in Mana Pools National Park are closed from November to April, so the best way to explore the park in these rainy months is by canoe.